 - Oregon Fishing License and Steelhead Tag

-- NO SUITECASES ALLOWED.
-We will provide you with 2 waterproof bags: a small bag for camera’s, sunscreen, hats, etc. A larger bag for your cloths and toiletries.
-These bags will be given to you preferably the night before our trip or a launch site.
+- 2 waterproof bags: A small bag for cameras, sunscreen, hats, etc. A larger bag for your clothing and toiletries.
+These bags will be given to you preferably the night before our trip or at the launch site.

-We recommend packing each day’s cloths in a Large Zip-Loc bag.
+We recommend packing each day’s clothing in a Large Zip-Loc bag.
 This makes repacking into our waterproof bags fast and easy.
-The Zip-Loc bags provides one extra layer of waterproofing, keeps your cloths fresh and clean and will keep your cloths away from wet and dirty cloths.
+The Zip-Loc bags provide one extra layer of waterproofing, keeping your clothing fresh and clean.

 September trips are warmer—summer outfits and swimsuits are a good idea.
 Nylon jacket, shirt, shorts and/or pants.
-Average temperature for September 83 highs with 47 degrees for the lows; with 2 days of rain fall on average.
+Average temperature for September is high 83 and low 47, with 2 days of rainfall.

-October trips maybe cooler, so you will want warmer coat, long sleeve shirts, shorts and/or pants.
-Average temperature for October 70 degrees for the highs with 40 degrees for the lows; with 5 days of rain fall on average.
+October trips may be cooler, so you will want a warmer coat, long-sleeved shirts, shorts and/or pants.
+Average temperature for October is high 70 degrees, low 40 degrees, 5 days of rainfall.

 The Lodge at Riverside: